 This care team includes experts in the fields of otology, neurotology, otolaryngology, neurology, radiology, radiation oncology, audiology, neuro-oncology and neurosurgery.
 They are joined by specially trained nurses, therapists, medical assistants and treatment coordinators.

-Advantages of Choosing UC San Diego Health for Acoustic Neuroma Care
+Advantages of Choosing UC San Diego Health for Acoustic Neuroma Treatment

 Why you should seek acoustic neuroma care at UC San Diego Health

 Studies show that patients who are treated at a high-volume center and travel for their care have superior outcomes, so where you get your acoustic neuroma care is vitally important.